krainboltgreene/jsonapi-materializer.rb/README.md

   0. A place to turn models into json (rails controller)
   0. A place to store the configuration at boot (rails initializers)

-### Sister Projects

-I'm already using jsonapi-materializer. and it's sister project [jsonapi-realizer](https://github.com/krainboltgreene/jsonapi-realizer.rb) in a new gem of mine that allows services to be discoverable: [jsonapi-home](https://github.com/krainboltgreene/jsonapi-home.rb).

 ## Installing